Behavior Specialist, Instructor and Owner

 When she returned to her native California she began transferring her animal-training and student-teaching skills to teaching pet owners how to train their dogs.
 She was asked to help develop and teach the first clicker training classes at the San Francisco SPCA, before moving to San Jose.

 She is a professional member of the Association of Professional Dog Trainers (APDT), an organization that encourages the exchange of ideas and continuing education of pet dog trainers.
-In 2001, she was awarded Member of the Year, and in 2002 she earned a Level 1 Certification through the Certification Council for Professional Dog Trainers (CCPDT), the first national certification for dog trainers in history.
+In 2001, she was awarded Member of the Year, and in 2002 she earned a Level 1 Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA) and Certified Behavior Consultant Canine-Knowledge Assessed (CBCC-KA), the advanced certification for dog trainers who offer canine behavior modification, through the Certification Council for Professional Dog Trainers (CCPDT), the first national certification for dog trainers in history.
+Both of these certifications require continuing education to maintain them; this means that a person certified through these programs is continual learning about the latest developments and understandings, and not just repeating “old wives’ tales” and the same unrefined training methods year after year.
 Over the years she has attended the Marin Humane Society Dog Trainers Academy and Dogs Of Course’s Advanced Instructor Training Course.
 She has been continuing her education ever since, including completing Susan Friedman’s LLA Course, attending several Canine Science Symposium events, and attending multiple conferences with the Association of Professional Dog Trainers and ClickerExpo.

 Stacy’s writing on dog training and animal behavior has appeared in several publications, from the Association of Pet Dog Trainer’s Chronicle of the Dog and The Clicker Journal, to local club newsletters like the Prairielands Bloodhound Club “Puppy Issue”, the Arizona Pointing Dog Club, and the Los Vast, Nederlandse Vereniging voor Insturcteurs in Honden (the Dutch Dog Training Club).
 References to her writing are found in several books, including Peggy Tillman’s Clicking With Your Dog, and she has a chapter in The Dog Trainer’s Resource published in 2006.
+Most recently she has published training articles in Bay Woof on training “come”, stopping jumping, barking at skateboards, and more.
 She is an instructor for several Telecourses (telephone conference-call seminars) for Raising Canine, an international resource for dog-training and teaching seminars.
+Even though Wag’N’Train is a one-person operation, Stacy won “best Private Trainer” in the South Bay in Bay Woof’s “Beast of the Bay” competition.

 Stacy is dedicated to using methods that are humane and effective.
 She subscribes to the “LIMA” training philosophy, which means she has a commitment to use the “Least Invasive, Minimally Aversive” methods and techniques that will be effective for each client.
 All dogs and their situations are different, but all dogs follow the laws of learning, and Stacy is dedicated to using positive reinforcement techniques.
 Stacy says, “You can do anything to me that I might suggest doing to your dog – except feed me liver treats”!